What is AdvantageKit? It’s a library by Team 6328 (Mechanical Advantage) that logs INPUTS, not OUTPUTS.

 public default void setVoltage(double volts) {}

-}🔌 Chapter 2: The Implementations
+}🔌 Chapter 3: Implementations (Real vs Sim)

-public class IntakeIOReal implements IntakeIO {
+public class IntakeIOSparkMax implements IntakeIO {

 @Override